Ashutosh0x/tunix-gemma-reasoning/submissions/kaggle_writeup.md

 Most remaining errors occur in longer multi-step arithmetic, suggesting that future work could benefit from curriculum learning or difficulty-aware sampling during GRPO.

+*Note: Failure categories are non-exclusive and may overlap within the same example.*

 ---

 ## Reproducibility